Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Amenities: Restaurant, The Potting Shed pub, heated outdoor pool

-Price: from £150 per night
+Price: From £150 per night

 Cliveden House, Berkshire

 Once home to the Astor dynasty and scene of the infamous John Profumo scandal during the 1960s, Cliveden House is now one of Britain’s most luxurious hotels, set on 365 rural acres of National Trust-owned parkland.
 Meghan Markle stayed here the night before her Royal Wedding and it typically attracts a well-heeled and international set, seeking a slice of Downton Abbey drama in the English countryside.
+The hotel is happy to accomodate, with walking routes, falconry, boating picnics, archery and clay shooting all on offer.

 Location: Cliveden Road, Taplow, Maidenhead SL6 0JF

-How to get there: a 10-minute transfer from Burnham station
+How to get there: A 10-minute transfer from Burnham station

-Go for: historic, Downton Abbey-style grandeur
+Go for: Historic, Downton Abbey-style grandeur

 Amenities: André Garrett restaurant, Astor Grill brasserie, spa, two swimming pools

-Price: from £445 per night
+Price: From £445 per night

 Coworth Park, Ascot